nickarmenta/HelpfulBot/README.md

 ## Usage

 1. Save all files in [UR/](UR/) to your robot's program directory.
-2. Load [HelpfulBot](UR/HelpfulBot.txt) and follow the prompts!
+2. Load [HelpfulBot](UR/HelpfulBot.txt) and follow the prompts.
-3. Make sure to save the program under a new name once configured!
+3. Make sure to save the program under a new name once configured.

 ### To-do

+* Add speed parameters
 * Create shell scripts to automate program upload via USB
 * Add additional functionality outside of machine tending
-* Encode script file into QR code for instantaneous loading via interpreter port 30002
+* Encode script file into QR code for instantaneous loading via interpreter port 30002 (barcode size limit?)
 * Incorporate NLP for further application guidance and more conversational instruction